Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 A date against the Seattle Seahawks sounds like a tough time for a running back.

 And normally it is, with the Seahawks only allowing the 13th-fewest points to the position.
-But as always, versatility is the name of the game, and few offer more than Carolina Panthers running back Christian McCaffrey.
+But as always, versatility is the name of the game, and few offer more than Panthers running back Christian McCaffrey.

 McCaffrey enters Week 12 off a "down" game in which he scored 14, as his two prior performances had seen him hit 30.2 or more.